 Little can be said about connections between participants and quality assurance, as only six cases report on their perceptions.
-Nevertheless, what can be noted on
+Nevertheless, what can be noted on the connections between the percentage of foreign degree student and QA is that five of the cases score average or high reporting on quality assurance.

-$^{^{\}rm 34}$ The categories of this variable are not mutually exclusive.
+$^{\rm 34}$ The categories of this variable are not mutually exclusive.